 Quality bespoke MEDALS to all finishers.

-Our renowned trophies.
 Bespoke T-shirts available to purchase through the SiEntries online booking system.

 RACEDAY INFORMATION emailed Sunday 19th February 2017.
 Anyone entering after this time can read it here but a personalised email will be sent within 24 hours of entering.